Implementing an agile spend management system that works for you

 , have been able to embrace technology to ensure they can keep functioning and, in this example, delivering higher education.

-Agile spend management systems enable your company to adapt to changes to supply availability, pricing, invoicing and payments, to name a few.
+Agile spend management systems enable your company to adapt to changes in order to supply availability, pricing, invoicing and payments, to name a few.
 Here are five ways that an agile spend management system can support your needs:

 Enable quick, controlled purchasing

 Your employees should be able to find and buy the goods and services they need to do their jobs.
-Agile spend management systems give employees easy access to content in various forms (catalogues, contracts and/or supplier websites
+Agile spend management systems give employees easy access to content in various forms (catalogs, contracts and/or supplier websites

 This capability is essential to achieving a high percentage of spend under management and prevent purchases from unapproved suppliers.
 Employees are far more likely to buy the right item from the right supplier when it’s easier to do so than it is to buy from another source.
 Providing employees with the ability to search for and select the item or service that best fits their needs streamlines the purchase process for the employee and dramatically drives higher on-contract spend